george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ---

 ## 6.2 CALLBACKS
-A callback is a function passed as an argument to another function.
-It executes once a specific task is complete, allowing you to define what should happen next after the task finishes.
-While callbacks are suitable for specific use cases, it's important to consider their limitations, especially in scenarios where code complexity and error handling play a significant role.
+A callback is a function passed as an argument to another function, executed once a specific task is complete.
+While useful in certain scenarios, callbacks have limitations, particularly in complex code with error handling.

 ### When to Consider Using Callbacks
 Callbacks are commonly used in the following situations: